jj1bdx/codebeamsto2019-presentation/rikitake-codebeamsto2019-beamparadigm.md

 ---

-# Languages -> Paradigms -> Concepts
+# Languages -> paradigms -> concepts

 * Many languages belong to one paradigm
+* A languages may have many paradigms available
 * A paradigm may have many concepts

 ## [fit] Peter Van Roy states there are 27 different programming paradigms [^2]

 [^2]: Peter Van Roy: [Programming Paradigms for Dummies: What Every Programmer Should Know](https://www.info.ucl.ac.be/~pvr/paradigms.html), 2009, Section 2

 ^ Peter Van Roy, the first keynote speaker of this conference, has published a comprehensive reference for the programming paradigms, called Programming Paradigms for Dummies, publicly available on the web.
 In the document, he shows that many languages belongs to the same paradigm, and a paradigm may have many concepts.
+His document explains twenty-seven paradigms, and it indeed represents the complexity of the real world.

+---

+# Programming paradigm:
+## Language patterns, worldview, and features
+## Simplified characteristics of the features
+## Design philosophy

+^ Let me summarize a rather casual definition of the word "programming paradigm".
+It's about the language patterns, worldview, and the features.
+It also represents simplified characteristics of the features.
+And I'd like to define that it's a part of design philosophy of the language.

+---

+# Then what is the BEAM Programming Paradigm?

+---

+# The philosophy of the BEAM languages/systems:
+# [fit] Lagom

+^ I think the philosophy of the BEAM languages and systems is *Lagom*.

+---

+# Lagom

+## [fit] not too much, not too little, just right

+^ Lagom is a Swedish word explaning a state of not too much, not too little, and just right, amount, quantity, or a level of strength.

+---

+# [fit] 中庸
+## The doctrine of the Mean
+# μεσότης
+## Golden Middle Way
+# [fit] Lagom är bäst

+^ You can find a few philosophical concepts similar to lagom in the world.
+In China and Japan, the word Zhongyong or Chu-yaw, also called The doctrine of the Mean in English, is popular for not pursuing in the excessive ways.
+In the old Greek Ethics of Aristotle, it's called "mesotes", also called Golden Middle Way.
+And in Swedish, there's a phrase called Lagom är bäst, which means Lagom is best.

 ---

 ---